rootstrap/blog/content/testing/load_test_series/load_tests_1.md

 Let's make the following assumptions:
 - We're at rush hours of the business.
 - 80% of the app uses are made during rush hours.
-- All days have the same user load
+- All days have the same user load.
 - The client flow is somewhat constant during that hours.

 Let's translate this into a simple diagram to vizualize the user groups that we have: